hagege/child_themes/circles/readme.txt

 == Changelog ==

+= 0.7.3 =
+* Released: October 1, 2024
+* Add: Two More Circle-Images (very light grey and very dark grey)
+* Add: Pattern Two Columns with sticky button in the right Column
+* Tweak: Replace Pagination in Templates with Query Loops (show Additional the Page Numbers) and add Archive Title

 = 0.7.2 =
 * Released: September 29, 2024
 * Add: Template Part "Header with contact row"
+* Add: Template with white Circle
+* Add: Template with light blue Circle
 * Fix: Corrected structure of parts and patterns
 * Tweak: New screenshot.png